Ask it where things are up to

-"Bring me up to speed on this account."
-It pulls the recent emails, what's due, and where the project's at, in seconds, not an afternoon.
+"Bring me up to speed on this project."
+It pulls the recent emails, what's due, and where the work's at, in seconds, not an afternoon.

 You don't need to build anything, install anything clever, or understand how it works under the hood.
 Here's what you've been given, and how to get your first win today.

-Agency Brain is a shared AI assistant your team set up.
-It already knows your agency: your clients, how you work, the jobs you do over and over.
-Your scout taught it the way your agency does things.
+Your AI brain is a shared assistant that's already been set up for you.
+It knows your company: your clients, how you work, the jobs you do over and over.
+Whoever looks after it has taught it the way your company does things.

 You talk to it in plain English, and it does real work alongside you.
 You're not here to build it.
 You're here to use something that's already built, and already knows your world.